blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 		- By marrying slaves off, the owner gets more slaves, and is lifted of the burden of accommodating them.
 	- Polygamy is good for men, bad for women
 	- Some Muslims think it's okay to lie during Dawah (invitation/preaching)
+	- God split water and heavens
+		- 21:30
+		- This is out of Genesis
+		- Contradictions
+			- God made every living thing (in Earth) out of water (21:30)
+			- God make Jinn from smokeless flame (55:15)
+				- Muslim claim: Jinn was made before earth
 # Hadeeths
 - Hadeeths
 	- Incitement against Jews